Chief among any state self storage association’s interests are

 key issues for CSSA members.
 The role that print media play in getting the word

 out is being questioned; especially in light of the financial burden it places

 on self storage owner/operators and the fact that the internet has become a

 form of media all unto itself.

-look at Pollack and some thoughts from him about the year ahead.
+look at Pollack and some thoughts he shares about what happened in 2013 and the year ahead.

 grew up in a small town in upstate New York where, during his youth, he worked